 August 18, 2019

-Among all the antioxidants used in Russia, there is a class of substances which deserves special attention: derivatives of oxypyridines.
-Actually, we noticed them in one of our previous posts already, but here we would like to focus on specific products, the common things and differences between them.
+Among all the antioxidants used in Russia, there is a class of substances that deserves special attention: derivatives of oxypyridines.
+Actually, we noticed them in one of our previous posts already, but here we would like to focus on specific products, the common things, and the differences between them.
 We believe that it’s gonna help you to make a proper choice!